Azure-Samples/eventgrid-viewer-blazor/examples/terraform-auth/README.md

    - A app service plan name
    - A web app name
    - A keyvault name
-   - A azure ad domain
+   - A entra id domain
 1. Run the following bash commands in order:

 ```bash